 This course focuses on the software operating systems that run today's personal computers.
-Through a combination of lectures and hands-on labs, students will demonstrate basic knowledge and abilities to operate the MS-DOS, Windows 98 and Windows 2000 operating systems.
-Emphasis will be placed on commands, functions, and terminology through practical instruction in the installation, configuration, and upgrade of MS-DOS and Windows.
-Students will also be introduced to the basics of troubleshooting and repair.
-Prerequisite: CGSP 1270 - may be taken concurrently with this course.
-Lec.
-Hrs.
-030 Lab Hrs.
-020 Other Hrs.
-000
+Emphasis will be placed on commands, functions, and terminology through practical instruction in the installation, configuration, and upgrade of operating systems.
+Prerequisite: CGSP 2110.
+Lecture hours: 30.
+Lab hours: 20.